 Knowledge

-Door locks are not all the same: what to consider when choosing, which types exist, and which modern solutions are available.
+Not all door locks are the same: what to look out for when choosing, what types of door locks and modern solutions there are.

 Door locks are among the oldest and most important security devices in human history.
 While simple mechanisms used to suffice, today the selection is much more diverse.
 If you are wondering what types of door locks there are, you will quickly find that the range is enormous, from classic models to state-of-the-art digital systems.
 In this article, we will introduce you to the different types of door locks and show you why digital solutions such as BlueID in particular are the future of access control.